For #mentalhealthawarenessweek this year I’m thinking about Yoga and how my yoga practice has helped me bring awareness to my own mental health.

 - If you judge yourself for how you are practicing your yoga, are you judging yourself in other areas of your life?

-- If you are frustrated or angered by the teacher or yourself, do you doing this with others in your life?
+- If you are frustrated or angered by the teacher or yourself, do you do this with others in your life?

 I see the process of a yoga practice in a similar way to life itself.

 Yoga can bring joy but can also make you feel terrible.
 It's not usually on the teacher's websites mind.
 There are certain poses that you will find suit you and certain poses you will find easier than the others around you.
 I’ve always found this hard, but in learning to deal with it in a yoga class you can learn to do it in the workplace and in life generally.